-Gravitational collapse is the shrinking of an object due to the force of gravity not being fully counteracted.
-An object in hydrostatic equilibrium is balancing the force of gravity with internal pressure.
-An object undoubtedly attained hydrostatic equilibrium through previous gravitational collapse, and if the internal pressure for some reason is reduced (slowly through cooling, or more quickly, as through the exhaustion of fuel for the fusion that maintains the internal temperature within stars), gravitational collapse will resume.
+An object balancing the inward force of gravity with the outward force of internal pressure is in hydrostatic equilibrium.
+An object perhaps attained hydrostatic equilibrium through previous gravitational collapse, and if the internal pressure for some reason is reduced (slowly through cooling, or more quickly, as through the exhaustion of fuel for the fusion that maintains the internal temperature within stars), gravitational collapse will resume.